RcwYuen/TCR-Embeddings/README.md

 In your first-ever execution, run the following to generate the configuration file.
 > `python -m tcr_embeddings.trainer --make`

-In there, you can change the more frequently changed parameters such as which fold within the k-Fold to run, which embedding method, reduction method, etc.
+This generates a `config.json` on your local directory.
+In that file, you can change the more frequently changed parameters such as which fold within the k-Fold to run, which embedding method, reduction method, etc.

 ### Using your own Datasets
 For any dataset, please clean the data such that the following is satisfied:
-1. The data is in a `tsv` file format (you can use ```df.to_csv("<filename>.tsv", sep="\t")```)
+1. The data is in a `tsv` file format, the only difference to a csv is that a tsv uses tabs to seperate columns where csvs use commas.
 2. The data has columns "TRAV", "TRBV", "CDR3A", "CDR3B".
-You may put more columns in there at your discretion but slow down the execution through the data reading process.
+You may put more columns in there at your discretion but this will slow down the execution through the data reading process.
+Two sample files have been placed [here](data/sample.tsv) and [here](data/full.tsv).
 3. Place your data in directory: `data/location`.
 You may have multiple directories where the data shares the same label.

+>[!TIP]
+>To export your file to a csv, you can use ```df.to_csv("<filename>.tsv", sep="\t")```.

 To generate consistent K-Fold cross validation sets (such that all training instances uses the same K-Fold), run the following after placing your data in the right location:

-> python data/create-kfold.py
+> `python -m data.create-kfold`

 ### Downloading Embeddings